petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/auto-tagging/auto-tagging-assets.md

 - **OpenNLP Text Auto Tagging**: Uses the open source [Apache OpenNLP](https://opennlp.apache.org/) library to analyze and automatically tag portal content.
 Three models are used: location name finder, organization finder, and person name finder.

 !!! tip
     Use this provider with caution because its accuracy may be limited.

 ## Configuring Google Cloud Natural Language Text Auto Tagging

-1. Click the *Global Menu* &rarr; *Control Panel*
+1. Click the *Global Menu* &rarr; *Control Panel*.

 1. Click *System Settings*.

    ![Navigate to the System Settings.](./auto-tagging-assets/images/01.png)